01 of 16

 Always use a rotary cutting pad on a hard flat surface and avoid using craft knives or razor tools on your mat.
 Be sure to keep your mat clean by wiping it down with a damp cloth from time to time or as needed.Continue to 16 of 16 below.

 Rotary rulers are a great tool to assure that you are getting squares and angles that are perfect.

-Most cutting rulers feature 1" through 1/8" markings as well as 30-, 45- and 60-degree angle markings, but some include even more markings.
+Most cutting rulers feature 1- through 1/8-inch markings as well as 30-, 45- and 60-degree angle markings, but some include even more markings.
 You can use them alone for measuring or in conjunction with rotary mats and rotary cutters.

-A 6" X 24" ruler is a good all-purpose size, but depending on the type of sewing you want to do, purchasing additional rulers can make the job easier.
+A 6- by 24-inch ruler is a good all-purpose size, but depending on the type of sewing you want to do, purchasing additional rulers can make the job easier.
 For example, if you want to cut pieces for quilts, unique ruler sizes and shapes speed up the cutting process.